Fair Class-Incremental Learning using Sample Weighting: Framework

 \subsection{Unfair Forgetting}

-Catastrophic forgetting occurs when a model adapts to a new task and exhibits a drastic decrease in performance on previously-learned tasks\,\citep{DBLP:journals/nn/ParisiKPKW19}.
 We take inspiration from GEM\,\citep{DBLP:conf/nips/Lopez-PazR17}, which theoretically analyzes catastrophic forgetting by utilizing the angle between gradient vectors of data.
 If the inner products of gradient vectors for previous tasks and the current task are negative (i.e., $90^{\circ} <$ angle $\leq 180^{\circ}$), the loss of previous tasks increases after learning the current task.
 Catastrophic forgetting thus occurs when the gradient vectors of different tasks point in opposite directions.
 Intuitively, the opposite gradient vectors update the model parameters in conflicting directions, leading to forgetting while learning.

 Using the notion of catastrophic forgetting, we propose theoretical results for unfair forgetting:

 \begin{lemma} Denote $G$ as a sensitive group containing features $X$ and true labels $y$.
 Also, denote $f_{\theta}^{l-1}$ as a previous model and $f_{\theta}$ as the updated model after training on the current task $T_l$.
 Let $\ell$ be any differentiable loss function (e.g., cross-entropy loss), and $\eta$ be a learning rate.
 Then, the loss of the sensitive group of data after training with a current task sample $d_i \in T_l$ is approximated as: